Disocactus flagelliformis (L.) Barthlott

 Cactus flagelliformis (basionym), Aporocactus flagelliformis, Aporocactus flagriformis, Aporocactus leptophis, Cactus serpentinus, Cereus flagelliformis, Cereus flagriformis, Cereus leptophis, Cereus serpentinus, Discocactus flagriformis, Nyctocereus castellanosii, Nyctocereus serpentinus, Peniocereus serpentinus

-Disocactus flagelliformis is a cactus with a thick hanging stems, each with 8 to 13 ribs, up to 3.3 feet (1 m) long and up to 0.75 inches (1.9 cm) in diameter.
-The needle groups are tiny, almost fuzzy-looking and have 15 to 20 fine reddish-yellow spines each.
-The flowers are a beautiful magenta color, curved, up to 3 inches (7.5 cm) long and up to 1.5 inches (3.8 cm) in diameter.
+Disocactus flagelliformis is a cactus with a thick, hanging stems, each with 8 to 13 ribs, up to 3.3 feet (1 m) long and up to 0.8 inch (2 cm) in diameter.
+The needle groups are tiny, almost fuzzy-looking and have 15 to 20 fine, reddish-yellow spines each.
+The beautiful flowers are magenta colored, up to 3 inches (7.5 cm) long and up to 1.5 inches (3.8 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Rat Tail Cactus is an easy to cultivate and relatively fast-growing cactus.
 Its trailing stems make this cactus ideal plant for a hanging basket.
 Line the basket with sphagnum moss before filling it with potting mixture and make sure it is hung where the prickly stems will not pose a treat to the unwary.
 If Rat Tail Cactus is grown in a pot, hang the pot up or attache it to a high shelf.
 If it is left free-standing, it can soon be overbalanced by the lengthening stems.